 And since you can’t really plant an orange tree in the meeting room or bring it around in a trolley in between cubicles, the lime tree is a like a smaller version of the highly auspicious orange tree.

-They are small in size.
+They are small in size that can fit nicely on the work desk.
 Can resemble the cultured appearance of bonsai, and can even give off a nice citrous aroma that isn’t overbearing.

 It’s not coincidence that they can also often be found placed beside or near cashiers of retail shops.